-Posting Policy

-Reference: AP 5550
+Posting Policy Reference: AP 5550

-Students shall be provided with bulletin boards for use in posting student materials at campus locations convenient for student use.
-All materials displayed on a bulletin board shall clearly indicate the author or agency responsible for its production and shall be dated with the date of posting by the Office of the Vice President of Student Services, ASB advisor or designee.
+Students are provided with bulletin boards for use in posting student materials at campus locations convenient for student use.
+All materials displayed on a bulletin board shall clearly indicate the author or agency responsible for its production and shall be dated with the date of posting by the Office of the Vice President of Student Services, or designee.
 Materials displayed shall be removed after the passage of ten (10) days.